Last updated August 2020

 Jordan Benderly, community liaison

-Jordan has lived in Chevy Chase DC since 1974 and served on the HCCDC board since 2002.
+Jordan Benderly has lived in Chevy Chase DC since 1974 and served on the HCCDC board since 2002.
 He and his wife Beryl have lived in the same house on Patterson Street where they raised their two children.
 Jordan studied architecture, city planning and urban affairs at Cornell and the University of Pennsylvania; he enjoyed research projects in both Chiapas, Mexico, and Bogota, Colombia.
 In the tumultuous ’60s he taught sociology at Fisk University in Nashville, then was a commissioned officer in the Public Health Service in San Juan, Puerto Rico.
 Washington beckoned with an opportunity as an economic consultant.
 Subsequently, Jordan pursued a career at the departments of HUD, HHS, Agriculture and Treasury.
 In retirement he returned to his interest in housing, and is currently with Long and Foster.
 His community activities have included volunteering on Martha’s Table food van, on the boards of the DC Preservation League and the Washington Print Club, and for over 15 years as a docent at the National Building Museum.
 A major distraction now are his three grandkids who fortunately live in the DC area.
 Jordan can be reached at jordan.benderly@LNF.com

 Catherine Toups Atkinson, vice president

-Cate Atkinson has been a Chevy Chase DC resident since 2015 and is a hospital recovery room nurse.
+Cate Atkinson, a surgical recovery nurse, has been a Chevy Chase DC resident since 2015 and writes a blog for the HCCDC website called “HOUStories” about the social history of houses.
 She grew up in Texas with seven brothers and sisters.
-Her first career was in print journalism, covering metropolitan news in the DC area for The Washington Times and the Journal newspapers before striking out in 1993 as a foreign correspondent in the Former Yugoslavia during the Balkan conflict.
-After a year, she returned to serve as United Nations Bureau Chief in New York City for The Washington Times.
-Cate earned a master’s in international journalism from the University of Southern California, and eventually went back to school for a nursing degree at Georgetown University.
-She lives on Chevy Chase Parkway with her husband and 16-year-old daughter, a junior at Edmund Burke School.
-She can be reached at email@example.com.
+Her first career was in print journalism, covering metropolitan news in the DC area for The Washington Times and the Journal newspapers before striking out in 1993 as a foreign correspondent in the Balkan War.
+She was United Nations Bureau Chief in New York City for The Washington Time from 1994-96.
+She has a master’s in international journalism from the University of Southern California, and eventually went back to school for a nursing degree at Georgetown University.
+She lives on Chevy Chase Parkway with her husband and 16-year-old daughter.
+She can be reached at firstname.lastname@example.org.

 Tim Hannapel, board member